Lost-Outpost/sovngarde/GAMEPLAY.md

 #### Recommended Level: 30+

+- [Falskaar](https://www.nexusmods.com/skyrimspecialedition/mods/2057) - A DLC sized new lands mod that adds 20+ hours of fully voiced lore friendly (But not canon) quests, dungeons, and more.

 - [The Forgotten City](https://www.nexusmods.com/skyrimspecialedition/mods/1179) - The Forgotten City introduces a lost underground Dwemer city inhabitated by unique characters.

+- [Helgen Reborn](https://www.nexusmods.com/skyrimspecialedition/mods/5673) - Helgen Reborn is a fully voiced adventure with over 20 superb voice actors.
+As you help rebuild the town you'll reunite two old friends, uncover an underground slavery ring, battle in an arena and many other adventures!

 - [Moon and Star](https://www.nexusmods.com/skyrimspecialedition/mods/4301) - Investigate a mysterious powerful individual in skyrim.
 There may be more to this individual than it seems.